Indiana Supreme Court

 The “relative severity of need” concept provides a relative comparison of the need for new judges in each county.
 The “Severity of Need” table reflects the counties’ WCL need sorted by largest to smallest.

 This concept is best illustrated by an example: if the report indicates County A and County B each need two additional judges, at first glance their need may appear to be identical.
 Because of the number of judicial officers already working in a county, however, the severity of need may vary significantly.
 If County A already has 10 judicial officers and needs two judges, it means that each of the 10 judicial officers has to carry an additional 20% caseload.
 On the other hand, if County B only has two judicial officers and needs two more, it means that each of its existing judges is already handling a 200% caseload.
 Obviously, the “relative severity” of County B’s need for new judges is far greater than the need for County A.

 The Indiana WCL measures system is intended to apply only to new case filings, and the annual judicial reports and reports on severity of need reflect statistics based solely on the number of new cases filed in each court.
 However, each year, the baseline utilization figures shift during the year due to the transfer of cases and/or transfer of judicial time.
 This may happen because of conflicts, change of venue from the judge or county, amended caseload allocation plans, senior and other temporary judge service, etc.

 Thus, we have calculated the temporary, adjusted weighted caseload utilization figures.
 These temporary, adjusted statistics have been calculated by:

-Administrative Rule 1 requires the Division of State Court Administration to publish the WCL report by April 15 of each year.
+Administrative Rule 1 requires the Indiana Office of Judicial Administration to publish the WCL report by April 15 of each year.
 The WCL report is based on the prior year’s statistics.
-Administrative Rule 1 (E) requires county caseload allocation plans to ensure the difference in WCL utilization between any two courts within the county not exceed a .40 variance of each other.
+Administrative Rule 1 (E) requires requires the courts of record in a county to develop and implement caseload allocation plans (CAP) that ensure an even distribution of judicial workload among the courts in the county.